Frequently Asked Questions

 Q: How can I get 1,000 hours for PA schools?

-A: A lot of students who need thousands of hours for PA schools typically obtain some kind of license and may even take a gap year to work full time to obtain those hours.
-Some of the more common positions include: EMT, Back office Medical Assistant, Phlebotomy, and CRNA.
-For a more complete list of the various careers that can fulfill the PA hours requirement, visit our Physician Assistant career webpage.
+A: Many students who need thousands of hours of direct patient care experience for PA school will obtain some kind of license, and may even take a gap year to work full time to obtain those hours.
+Some of the more common positions include: EMT, Back Office Medical Assistant, Phlebotomy, and CRNA.
+For a more complete list of the various careers that can fulfill the direct patient care hours requirement, visit our Physician Assistant career webpage.

 Q: When do I need to take the entrance exams?